 One item to be careful of is new with the Affordable Care Act.
 It is possible for an early retiree to get massive health care subsidies.
 At our $36k per year spending level, we qualify for several thousand dollars of assistance.
 This is based on a family’s income, and subsidies are paid up to 400% of the Federal Poverty Level.
 For a family of 2 (us), 400% of the FPL is $62,040 in 2013.
 Being aware of this threshold is important when deciding how much of a ROTH IRA Conversion to make or how much Capital Gain to harvest.

-Following these 4 simple rules, it is possible for any US resident to never pay taxes again.
+Following these 4 simple rules, it is possible for any US citizen to never pay taxes again.
 Maybe following these guidelines will help you retire earlier and live better.
-All transactions must be completed by December 31st

 A special note: